elifesciences-publications/biorxiv_countries/paper/reproduce.md

   legend.text = element_text(size=big_fontsize, color = themedarktext),
 )

+yearline = "black"
+yearline_size = 0.5
+yearline_alpha = 1
+yearline_2014 = 8 # position of first year label
+# Adds an x axis with delineations and labels for each year
+# plot: A ggplot object
+# labels: boolean.
+Whether to include the year numbers.
+# yearlabel: A number indicating a y offset, for vertically positioning the year labels
 add_year_x <- function(plot, labels, yearlabel)
 {
-  # Adds an x axis with delineations and labels for each year.
   # plot: a ggplot object
   # labels: BOOLEAN indicating whether to add labels for each year
-  # yearlabel: INT value indicating where on the y-axis the year labels should fall.
+  # yearlabel: value indicating where on the y-axis the year labels should fall.
-  yearline = "black"
-  yearline_size = 0.5
-  yearline_alpha = 1
-  yearline_2014 = 8 # position of first year label
   x <- plot +
     geom_vline(xintercept=2.5, col=yearline, size=yearline_size, alpha=yearline_alpha) +